junesirius/junesirius.github.io/_drafts/Writing_Prompts/2024-04-30-SPN-inspiration.md

 Empty can't go to Earth so Cas can't tell Dean what happened after he's taken away and Dean thought he's dead.
 Dean has the option to become new Death because he has taken the job once (for a day) and no other reaper has interest in the position, so Dean thinks why not.

-Death can go to the Empty, so that's the first he does after he takes the new job.
+Death can go to the Empty, so that's the first thing he does after he takes the new job.
 He sees Cas, initially thought it's the old Empty taking his form, but Cas tells him he manages beat the old Empty and takes over.
 He releases the angels and demons that shouldn't be there (so before Dean's death he probably would run into a few? knows something happened in the Empty but doesn't know what, didn't think it's possible), but now still stuck in the place

 Dean: it's okay, I can pay you visit once in a while, hell, I can stay here if you want